-- Boosts Wound Healing
+- Boosts wound healing

 You might know turmeric as the yellow spice that gives curry its vibrant color.
 But turmeric does not just perk up your food!
-This kitchen spice has always been valued in ancient medical sciences like Ayurveda for its many health-promoting properties, helping to treat conditions ranging from gynecological problems to infectious diseases.
+This kitchen spice has always been valued in ancient medical sciences like ayurveda for its many health-promoting properties, helping treat conditions ranging from gynecological problems to infectious diseases.

-1. Protect Your Skin From Sun Damage
+2. Protects Your Skin From Sun Damage

 In one animal study, researchers studied the impact of long-term, low-dose ultraviolet B (UVB) radiation on the skin.
 It was found that when a turmeric extract was applied twice daily, the skin was protected from the loss of elasticity and skin thickening usually caused by long-term exposure to UVB light.

-5. Boost Wound Healing
+4. Boosts Wound Healing

 Turmeric has traditionally been used to promote wound healing.
-Researchers who treated women who had undergone a cesarean operation with a turmeric cream found that it could speed up wound healing, which was measured by parameters like swelling, redness, and bruising.
+Researchers treated women who had undergone a cesarean operation with a turmeric cream and found that it could speed up wound healing, which was measured by parameters like swelling, redness, and bruising.

 Another study which looked at the effect of turmeric (taken orally) and neem oil (applied topically) on chronic non-healing wounds found that after 8 weeks of treatment this combination healed 70% of the participants.

-There is evidence that curcumin reduces inflammation and helps in the formation of new tissue to promote wound healing.So the best remedy for those nicks and cuts could be sitting right in your kitchen cabinet!
+There is evidence that curcumin reduces inflammation and oxidation and helps in the formation of new tissue, deposition of collagen, remodeling of tissue, and wound contraction to promote wound healing.

 Give Your Skin A Treat With Turmeric!